Ames-hub/StatFlux/README.md

-# 📊 StatScience
+# 📊 StatFlux

-**StatScience** is a powerful, flexible statistics tracking system designed to let users define and monitor their own custom statistics in real time.
-Whether you're tracking sales, user growth, productivity metrics, or any stat that matters to *you*, StatScience allows you to graph and get insight into trends and performance using statistical technology.
+**StatFlux** is a powerful, flexible statistics tracking system designed to let users define and monitor their own custom statistics in real time.
+Whether you're tracking sales, user growth, productivity metrics, or any stat that matters to *you*, StatFlux allows you to graph and get insight into trends and performance using statistical technology.

 Originally, I had intended to design it just for myself, but I decided to also allow others to use it for their own purposes.